Q: Do I need to take the GRE to be considered for admission?

 Q: Does A.C.T. offer walk-in auditions?

 A: Yes.
+Once the initial deadline has passed, a walk-in application form will be available on the website.
 Instructions for walk-in applicants, including a list of available audition times, will be posted just outside the audition room at each site on the day of the audition.
 Please be prepared to wait for a slot to open.
-Typically, we do not schedule appointment times for walk-in auditions in advance.
-However, we do prefer (but do not require) that you inform us at least a week ahead of time if you plan to give a walk-in audition.
-You must pay the full application fee in cash or by money order and turn in a completed application form at the time of your audition.
-Your supporting materials should be submitted as soon as possible following the audition.
+We do not schedule appointment times for walk-in auditions in advance.

 Q: When are callbacks?

 A: Preliminary callbacks are held at the end of each audition day.
 At the end of the morning and afternoon sessions, we will post a callback list just outside the door of the audition room.
 Final callbacks are held in San Francisco

 Q: If I don't receive a preliminary callback, does that mean that I will not be accepted to the A.C.T.
 M.F.A.
 Program in Acting